The eastern section of the Elizabeth line route runs on the existing rail network between Stratford and Shenfield in Essex.

 Since May 2015, TfL has been operating the stopping services between Shenfield and Liverpool Street.
 Stations are staffed from first to last trains and TfL has deep cleaned and painted stations and cleaned and refreshed the existing rolling stock.

-From summer 2017, new Elizabeth line trains will be introduced on the line between Shenfield and Liverpool Street.
+New trains are gradually being introduced on the line between Shenfield and Liverpool Street.

 From December 2019, when the Crossrail route fully opens, passengers will be able to travel through central London without having to change trains.